Visas for Turkey

 The new e-Visa application is straightforward and makes it possible to get a tourist or business visa easily and quickly.
 Travellers generally receive their approved visa within 24 hours of applying, but submitting an application 72 hours in advance of travelling to Turkey is recommended.

 Visitors may stay in Turkey for a total of 90 days within a period of 180 days.
 The 90 days of travel within Turkey need not be consecutive, but they cannot be exceeded.

 Work permits for Turkey

-Applying for a work permit involves a double application process in that both the expat employee and the sponsoring employer must submit an application, with the necessary documents, to the appropriate bodies within 10 days of each other.
-The employee will be required to submit their application to their nearest Turkish consulate and their employer in Turkey will have to deal with the Turkish Ministry of Labour and Social Security.
+Applying for a work permit involves a double application process: both the expat employee and the sponsoring employer must apply with the necessary documents to the appropriate bodies within 10 days of each other.
+The expat employee will be required to submit their application to their nearest Turkish consulate, and their Turkish employer will have to deal with the Turkish Ministry of Labour and Social Security.

 Only expats who can prove they possess a specific skill not demonstrated by a member of the local Turkish population can qualify to receive a work permit, and only a business entity formally registered in Turkey can submit a work permit application.
 Expats should also note that there are a number of job categories that the Turkish government has specifically banned foreign nationals from working in.

 Work permits for Turkey generally take 30 days to be processed and approved.
 Expats may not apply for their work permit more than two months prior to the start of their contract in Turkey.